 Carlos Alcaraz ends Jannik Sinner’s winning run to reach Indian Wells final

-Defending champion Alcaraz came from a set down to end Sinner’s win streak.
+Defending champion Alcaraz came from a set down to book a final berth against Daniil Medvedev.

 Carlos Alcaraz ended Jannik Sinner’s winning run as he claimed a place in the BNP Paribas Open final 1-6 6-3 6-2.